ampactor/colorfall/ROADMAP.md

 ## 🔮 Future Development (Post-v1.0)

 These are ideas for future updates after the initial release.
+- [ ] **Upgrade to LUFS Loudness Compensation**:
+  - **Priority**: High.
+  - **Task**: Replace the current RMS-based loudness compensation with a proper ITU-R BS.1770-compliant LUFS measurement.
+This will provide more perceptually accurate gain matching.

 - [ ] **Implement Oversampling**:
   - **Priority**: High.
 This is the most important next step for audio quality.